Palooka

 Sapling: What should people know who may not be familiar with Palooka?

-JS: The magazine was founded on the idea of giving a fair chance at publication to writers, artists, and photographers, regardless of their demographics, who they are, where they come from, or who they know.
-We read blind, don't solicit work or publish friends/associates, and only publish work that comes to us from the infamous "slush pile."
+JS: The magazine was founded to give a fair chance at publication to writers, artists, and photographers, regardless of their demographics, who they are, where they come from, or who they know.
+We read submissions without personal identifiers, don't solicit work or publish friends/associates, and only publish unsolicited materials.
 We strive to create fun and unique covers and offer eclectic works that interest a wide variety of readers.

 Sapling: How did your name come about?

 JS: I used to box and am a big fan of combat sports.
 A palooka might be defined as "an inferior or average prizefighter," but I don't see it this way.
-I see a palooka as someone who works hard and with passion but might be struggling to take that bigger step forward.
-To me, it's not about lacking ability or heart but lacking a fair chance, the right opportunity, that stroke of luck.
+I see a palooka as someone who works hard and with passion but might be struggling to take a bigger step forward.
+To me, it's not about lacking ability or heart but lacking the right opportunity, that stroke of luck.

 Sapling: Where do you imagine Palooka to be headed over the next couple years?
 What’s on the horizon?

-JS: We've been publishing a chapbook each year through our imprint Palooka Press.
-I'd like to springboard off that into publishing full books--novels, poetry collections, short story collections, memoirs, etc. Maybe even a graphic novel or book of comics.
-We'll see.
+JS: We've been publishing a chapbook a year through our imprint, Palooka Press.
+I'd like to one day publish full books—novels, poetry collections, story collections, memoirs.
+Maybe even a graphic novel or a book of comics.

 Sapling: As an editor, what is the hardest part of your job?
 The best part?

-JS: I absolutely hate sending rejections.
-I do it every day, and it's the worst!
+JS: I hate sending rejections.
 It feels awful to say "no" to struggling artists and writers, but you have to print what moves you, work that you deeply feel.
 Saying "yes" to a piece and offering an acceptance is probably the best part.
 Though corresponding with submitters and those interested in arts and the magazine is also really wonderful.

-Sapling: If you were stranded on a desert island for a week with only three books which books would you want to have with you?
+Sapling: If you were stranded on a desert island for a week with only three books, which would you want to have with you?

 JS: A thorough survival guide, Old Man and the Sea, and a giant coffee-table book of the world's greatest paintings.

-JS: 1) Objective fairness 2) Its many past and present contributors 3) How to improve the magazine and make the publishing experience even better.
+JS: Fairness.
+Its many writers and artists.
+How to improve the magazine and make the publishing experience better.

 Jonathan Starke is a former bodybuilder and boxer.
 He's harvested seaweed in Ireland, given free hugs in Spain, and flipped pancakes in Denmark.
 He loves riding trains and wondering about the lives unfolding outside the window.
-He's the founding editor of Palooka and has published essays, stories, poetry, and plays in dozens of literary magazines.
-His debut novel, You've Got Something Coming, was awarded the Black Heron Press Award for Social Fiction.
+His biggest passions are learning and travel, and he's ventured to dozens of countries via hitching, couch surfing, and working exchanges.
+He plays piano, makes handcrafted soap, and thrives on diverse workouts and anything related to helping others, especially in the arts.
 You might find him watching old pro-wrestling matches on Sunday evenings.
 You might not.